Prediction risk for the horseshoe regression: Proofs

 We provide additional simulation results, complementing the results in Table~\ref{tab:result}.
 For each simulation setting, we report SURE when a formula is available.
 We also report the average out of sample prediction SSE (standard deviation of SSE) computed based on one training set and 200 testing sets.
 For each setting, $n=100$.
 The methods under consideration are ridge regression (RR), principal components regression (PCR), the lasso, the adaptive lasso (A\_LASSO), the minimax concave penalty (MCP), the smoothly clipped absolute deviation (SCAD) penalty and the proposed horseshoe regression (HS).
 The method with the \textbf{lowest SSE} is in bold and that with \emph{lowest SURE} is in italics for each setting.
 The features of these additional simulations include the following. \begin{enumerate} \item We explore a higher dimensional case ($p=1000$) for each setting. \item We incorporate two non-convex regression methods for comparisons.
 These are SCAD \citep{fan2001variable} and MCP \citep{zhang2010nearly}. \item We explore different choices of the design matrix $X$.
 These include three cases: (i) $X$ is generated from a factor model, where it is relatively ill-conditioned (as in Table~\ref{tab:result}), (ii) $X$ is generated from a standard normal, where it is well-conditioned and (iii) $X$ is exactly orthogonal, with all singular values equal to 1.
 These are reported in corresponding table captions. \item We explore different choices of true $\alpha$.
 These include three cases: (i) Sparse-robust $\alpha$, where most elements of $\alpha$ are close to zero and a few are large, (ii) null $\alpha$, where all elements of $\alpha$ are zero and (iii) dense $\alpha$, where all elements are non-zero.
 Exact settings and the value of $||\alpha||^2$ are reported in the table captions. \end{enumerate}

 The major finding is that the horseshoe regression outperforms the other global shrinkage methods (ridge and PCR) when $\alpha$ is sparse-robust, which is consistent with the theoretical observation in Section~\ref{sec:risk}.
 It also outperforms the other selection-based methods in this case.
 On the other hand, the dense $\alpha$ case is most often favorable to ridge regression, while the null $\alpha$ case is favorable to selection-based methods such as the lasso, adaptive lasso, MCP or SCAD, due to the ability of these methods to produce exact zero estimates.
+However, the selection-based methods perform considerably worse compared to both global and global-local shrinkage methods in the dense $\alpha$ case.